andreedusilva/cne_ansible_installer/README.md

         name: '*'
         state: latest

- ### Deploy Oracle Linux Cloud Native Environment
+ ### Deploy Cloud Native Environment

- The site.yml may be used to deploy a full Oracle Linux Cloud Native Environment.
+ The site.yml may be used to deploy a full Cloud Native Environment.

  Run the playbook using: